Frankzhac/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  It is the rule or grammar structure used to enforce html markup.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+   Display: inline does not start on a new line but appear on the same like as its content whereas blocks don't.
+Display: block allows you to add value (padding, margin, etc) to your element.

 3. What are the 4 areas of the box model?

+  Content area, padding area, margin area, and border area.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? it works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+  It allows multi developers to work file separately in the same repository on different branches which can then be merge to reflect each developer's changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.